 He did, and though Harry felt like arguing, delaying for time, he knew he couldn't, not anymore.
 If it had just been Hermione's crazy idea then he definitely would have delayed for time, but hearing something similar from Malfoy of all people, that gave him a bit of a wake-up call.

 This was bigger than him, and it was affecting a lot of people, if Malfoy could stand up and fight back, he sure as hell wasn't going to do anything less.

-"You are away that most of the stuff I did was pure luck" he said, sighing and Hermione grinned "Yes, Harry," said Hermione gently, "but all the same, there's no point pretending that you're not good at Defence against the Dark Arts, because you are.
+"You are aware that most of the stuff I did was pure luck?" he said, sighing and Hermione grinned.
+"Yes, Harry," said Hermione gently, "but all the same, there's no point pretending that you're not good at Defence Against the Dark Arts, because you are.
 You were the only person last year who could throw off the Imperius Curse completely, you can produce a Patronus, you can do all sorts of stuff that full-grown wizards can't, Viktor always said—"

 Ron looked round at her so fast he appeared to crick his neck.
 Rubbing it, he said, "Yeah?
 What did Vicky say?"